 - Place the unit on a flat surface. - Make sure the aluminium fins on the unit are straight before installation.
 If not, straighten them with a fin comb (field supply).

 4.1.3 To remove the accessories from the outdoor unit

-- 1 Lift the outdoor unit. - 2 Remove the accessories from the bottom of the package. - 3 Make sure you have all following accessories delivered with the unit:
+- 1 Lift the outdoor unit. - Remove the accessories at the bottom of the package.